-Contrasting meanings signal more active roles, including 'prosumers' who act as producers as well as consumers in decentralised energy systems (Espe et al. 2018), 'energy citizens' who are motivated by altruistic and environmental concerns, not only self-interest (Devine-Wright 2007; Ryghaug et al. 2018) and collectives such as 'clean energy communities'(Gui and MacGill 2018) engaged in peer-to-peer trading of energy services (Fell et al. 2019).
-Policy has an important role to play in communicating which of these expectations are preferred pathways of low carbon transition.
+Contrasting meanings signal more active roles, including 'prosumers' who act as producers as well as consumers in decentralised energy systems (Espe et al. 2018), 'energy citizens' who are motivated by altruistic and environmental concerns, not only self-interest (Devine-Wright 2007; Ryghaug et al. 2018) and collectives such as 'clean energy communities' (Gui and MacGill 2018) engaged in peer-to-peer trading of energy services (Fell et al. 2019).
+Policy has an important role to play in communicating which of these expectations are preferred pathways of the low carbon transition.

-8 Meanings shape the willingness of individuals to use existing technologies or adopt new ones.
-9 Individuals develop attachments to material possessions (Belk 1988), which symbolise consumer-10 related identities (Dittmar 2008).
-Use of private cars for commuting is influenced by emotional and 11 symbolic assumptions about driving (e.g. ideas of status, freedom and independence) as much as 12 instrumental motives (Steg 2005).
-When new technologies are installed (e.g. feedback displays, smart 13 meters), they become 'domesticated' into pre-existing daily routines (Monreal et al. 2016; Shove and 14 Southerton 2000) that can involve negotiation and sometimes conflict within households (Hargreaves 15 et al. 2013).
-Smart meters raise concerns about reduced autonomy and independence (Wilson et al. 16 2017).
-Failure of policy to recognise these emotional and symbolic processes can lead to overestimates
+Meanings shape the willingness of individuals to use existing technologies or adopt new ones.
+Individuals develop attachments to material possessions (Belk 1988), which symbolise consumerrelated identities (Dittmar 2008).
+Use of private cars for commuting is influenced by emotional and symbolic assumptions about driving (e.g., ideas of status, freedom and independence) as much as instrumental motives (Steg 2005).
+When new technologies are installed (e.g., feedback displays, smart meters), they become 'domesticated' into pre-existing daily routines (Monreal et al. 2016; Shove and Southerton 2000) that can involve negotiation and sometimes conflict within households (Hargreaves et al. 2013).
+Smart meters raise concerns about reduced autonomy and independence (Wilson et al. 2017).
+Failure of policy to recognise these emotional and symbolic processes can lead to overestimates of technology potentials, including emissions reduction.

-- 17 of technology potentials, including emissions reduction. - 18
+When energy technologies are resisted by the public, meanings about objectors influence the responses of policymakers and energy companies.
+Adopting alternative meanings of communities, for example viewing them as repositories of expertise and local knowledge, and enabling genuine participation and benefit sharing, can reduce conflict and increase acceptance (Bell et al. 2013; Walker and Baxter 2017).
+'NIMBY' (Not In My Back Yard) is both a label used to describe objectors and an explanation for why protests over the siting of low-carbon energy technologies take place (Burningham 2000).
+The concept suggests that objectors are characterised by ignorance, irrationality and selfishness (Devine-Wright 2005; Wolsink 2007; Burningham et al. 2015).
+When developers hold these views, it leads to strategies of community engagement that prioritise the provision of factual information and financial incentives as well as the avoidance of 'angry' crowds (Walker et al. 2010; Barnett et al. 2012).
+Engagement that overlooks technology meanings can produce unintended consequences, prolonging social conflict and reducing trust (Devine-Wright 2011; Wolsink 2007).

-19 When energy technologies are resisted by the public, meanings about objectors influence the responses 20 of policy makers and energy companies.
-Adopting alternative meanings of communities, e.g. viewing 21 them as repositories of expertise and local knowledge, and enabling genuine participation and benefit 22 sharing can reduce conflict and increase acceptanc (Bell et al. 2013; Walker and Baxter 2017).
-23 'NIMBY' (Not In My Back Yard) is both a label used to describe objectors and an explanation for why 24 protests over the siting of low carbon energy technologies take place (Burningham 2000).
-The concept 25 suggests that objectors are characterised by ignorance irrationality and selfishness (Devine-Wright 26 2005; Wolsink 2007; Burningham et al. 2015).
-When developers hold these views, it leads to strategies 27 of community engagement that prioritise the provision of factual information and financial incentives 28 as well as the avoidance of 'angry' crowds (Barnett et al. 2012; Walker et al. 2010).
-Engagement that 29 overlooks technology meanings can produce unintended consequences, prolonging social conflict and 30 reducing trust (Devine-Wright 2011; Wolsink 2007).
+5.SM.3.8 Meanings of Place and Landscape

-32 SM 5.3.8 Meanings of place and landscape
+Renewable energy resources are widely dispersed across geographical areas, leading to consequences for patterns of development in rural areas (Pasqualetti 2000).
+'Energy landscapes' refers to ways that meanings associated with rural areas evolve as land use changes from conventional agriculture to technological systems of heat and power generation and new 'energy crops' (Pasqualetti and Stremke 2018).
+Since landscapes are important symbols of cultural and social identity (Short 2002; Woods 2003), changes to their meaning influence the acceptability of technology siting (Devine-Wright 2009).

-33 Renewable en rgy resources are widely dispersed across geographical areas, leading to consequences 34 for patte ns of development in rural areas (Pasqualetti 2000).
-'Energy landscapes' refer to ways that 35 meanings associated with rural areas evolve as land use changes from conventional agriculture to 36 technological systems of heat and power generation and new 'energy crops' (Pasqualetti and Stremke 37 2018).
-Since landscapes are important symbols of cultural and social identity (Woods 2003; Short 38 2002), changes to their meaning influence the acceptability of technology siting (Devine-Wright 2009).
-39 Locations perceived as pristine and natural are considered less suitable for the siting of large scale 40 energy infrastructures such as wind turbines and power lines (Wolsink 2010).
-Objections are often 41 based on fears that technologies will 'industrialise' or 'urbanise' rural areas and are opposed by 42 individuals with strong emotional attachments to those places (Devine-Wright and Howes 2010).
-Novel 43 wave and tidal energy technologies have been positively associated with place attachments and public 44 support, in part due to the ways they enhance a sense of local distinctiveness (Devine-Wright 2011).
+Locations perceived as pristine and natural are considered less suitable for the siting of large-scale energy infrastructures such as wind turbines and power lines (Wolsink 2010).
+Objections are often based on fears that technologies will 'industrialise' or 'urbanise' rural areas and are opposed by individuals with strong emotional attachments to those places (Devine-Wright and Howes 2010).
+Novel wave and tidal energy technologies have been positively associated with place attachments and public support, in part due to the ways they enhance a sense of local distinctiveness (Devine-Wright 2011).

-1 SM 5.3.9 Social norms
+5.SM.3.9 Social Norms